-FINIA 7044 L Т Р S J С
+FINA7041 International Financial Management L Т Р S J С

-FINA7041 International Financial Management 3 0 0 0 0 3
+0 0 0 0 3

-Pre-requisite
+Pre-requisite NA ı

-Co-requisite
+Co-requisite Coursera

-Preferable exposure
+Preferable exposure NA

-Finance function cannot be isolated from the forces of Globalisation.
+Finance function cannot be isolated from the forces of Globalization.
 The growth of Multinationals, the liberalization of capital and foreign exchange markets of various nations and the subsequent increase in the private capital flows across the globe demand the study of International Financial Management (IFM).
 The increasing contagion effects of financial crisis triggered to the rest of the world has compelled the CFOs of even firms with purely domestic focus.
 This course draws its concepts from the macro level course in International Economics and the fundamental course in Financial Management, and adds additional dimensions, for building theories and models for decision making at the firm level, especially in an international context.